irvs/ros_tms/tms_rc/tms_rc_mimamorukun/mimamorukun_control/README.md

 This node serve
 * Subcrive topic for control **velocity**
-* Publish topics for **odometry** and **tf** information You must launch this file first at all.
+* Publish topics for **odometry** and **tf** information

+You must launch this file first at all.

+If you want to change IP address and port setting, you must modify minimal.launch.
+You can check IP address and port setting by connecting usb to Mbed(micro controller) in robot.

 ---
 ### Joystick control
 ```